YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This error occurs if the process used an external call to set the ydb_passwd environment variable to a null string after startup and then accessed an encrypted database file for the first time within a TP transaction.

 Action: If possible, set the ydb_passwd environment variable to the obfuscated password.
-Otherwise, revise the logic to touch a global mapped to each encrypted database, for example, $DATA(myglobal), to ensure the prompting happens before entering any TP transaction.
+Otherwise, revise the logic to touch a global mapped to each encrypted database - for example, $DATA(myglobal) - to ensure the prompting happens before entering any TP transaction.

 ---------------------
 CRYPTNOSEEK